KathmanduLivingLabs/dolakha-casualty-map/README.md

 ## About

-This map show Casualties from the April 25th earthquake in Nepal.
-Casualty data can be found [here](https://docs.google.com/spreadsheets/d/1Q3QSx1_p78T4_qo_JVj5vEQtzuCFWP2AfxYnVBSNzLQ/pubhtml), Population data from [Nepal Census 2011](http://cbs.gov.np/atlas/tables.html?chapter=2&table=2.1).
+This map show Casualties in Dolakha district from the April 25th earthquake in Nepal.
+Casualty data can be found [here](https://docs.google.com/spreadsheets/d/1qnsJw_UkYDy_fswUYgaQyb4sD76xIN_T7Qi97Rnq2-Y/pubhtml?gid=787276582&single=true).

 This app frame is built using the [Foundation](http://foundation.zurb.com/) responsive framework and jeykll pages.